-13 exposed to radioactive material near Seattle’s Harborview Medical Center
+13 exposed to radioactive material at Seattle’s Harborview Medical Center

-The spill of a radioactive substance near Harborview Medical Center contaminated 13 people Thursday night.
+The spill of a radioactive substance at a Harborview Medical Center loading dock contaminated 13 people Thursday night.

 A Seattle Fire Department hazmat team secured the area at the corner of Terry Avenue and Terrace Street on First Hill.